-reconfigure ramp to meet cross slope requirements;

-replace grate to meet opening requirement of 1/2" or

-reconfigure curb ramp so there's a level landing;

-alter landing ramp to meet requirements; alter/replace alter landing ramp to meet requirements.
+reconfigure ramp to meet cross slope requirements; replace grate to meet opening requirement of 1/2" or reconfigure curb ramp so there's a level landing a alter landing ramp to meet requirements; alter/ri

-Plans & Progress: In 2022, the City allocated funds and comples into ADA compliance.
-An FY25 Capital Budget adjustment allocated Public Works will be working on a conceptual design and cost est the City's FY2026/2027 budget.
-The project will proceed in phases: install ADA push button, automatic swing door.
+Plans & Progress: In 2022, the City allocated funds and comple into ADA compliance.
+An FY25 Capital Budget adjustment alloca Public Works will be working on a conceptual design and cost est the City's FY2026/2027 budget.
+The project will proceed in phases: • install ADA push button, automatic swing door.
 While ADA Standards do not specify the opening force for exterior doors, typical maximum opening force for exterior doors ranges from 8.5 to 10 pounds; the requirement for interior doors is 5 pounds.
 The current exterior entry door is at times difficult to open and requires frequent adjustment to stay within ADA opening force ranges.
 An automatic, push button door is a universal solution for people of all ages